 Parent visitation to their child's classroom is encouraged.
 We feel it is important to your child's education for parents to show interest and visit the classroom.
 It is recommended that visitations be arranged in advance.

-The safety of our students and security of our school remain paramount concerns at Greenfield-Central and Greenfield Intermediate School.
+The safety of our students and security of our school remain paramount concerns at Greenfield-Central.
 ALL visitors will be required to submit to the receptionist a state ID.
 The ID will be scanned and checked across offender databases to ensure that we do not admit into our school individuals who might present a danger to the safety of our students.
-Individuals who are admitted into the building will be require to clearly display an adhesive visitor ID at all times.
+Individuals who are admitted into the building will be required to clearly display an adhesive visitor ID at all times.
+This allows others in the building to know that you have been to the office.
+We do this for the safety of all children in the building.